sethmachine/sethmachine.github.io/source/_posts/live-transcription-with-twilio-and-google.md

   <Pause length="60" />
 </Response>
    ```
-   Note this response the stream URL also points to the exposed ngrok endpoint.
+   In the response the stream URL also points to the exposed ngrok endpoint.
 This will make sure Twilio sends audio byte streams to the same server.

 ## Buy and configure a phone number